tjex/pdf-correlator/pdf-correlator-project-log.md

 Turns out it was Jackie Lai's ACSFUB submission that was breaking PyPDF2, but pdfminer sorted it 😏
 Actually, the text extraction procedure is simpler with pdfminer, and seeing as though it seems to handle pdfs with less errors in this case, I will choose it over pdfminer next time I think (backed up with other relevant research for the next project).

+Getting the the same error as before now, in this case ` ValueError: 2022 not in list error`.
+I print the list and the value is in the list, so I'm stumped again.
+While troubleshooting this, I've realised that if I infact want to compare entire pdf's to each other, then I should actually not split the pdf sentences up by lines, and instead have each pdf on one line. doc2vec compares 'documents' which is all text on a singular line in a txt file... damn.

 Concept
 Motivation, idea, vision, creative / artistic / technical concept